Sandy Spring Friends School: Campus and facilities

 The 144-acre campus includes woods, a stream, a pond (which was made safe for swimming in 2011), two solar arrays, an educational farm, cross-country trails, and several athletic fields.
 Buildings on campus include two lower school, one middle school, and one upper school facility, as well as a historic Quaker Meeting house, dining hall, performing arts center, visual arts facility, library, health center, café, administrative buildings, and two gymnasiums.
 The school's library includes computers for online research through online subscription reference tools and the Internet.

 The historic wooden Ashton Meeting House (built 1881) was moved onto the SSFS campus in 1983, and a new library and gymnasium were constructed in 1987.

-From 2003-2005, the school engaged in a campaign to expand and update the SSFS campus with the construction of three major buildings: the Performing Arts Center, which includes a theater with stadium seating for 385, studio spaces and practice rooms; an Athletic Complex, which includes a fitness center, training room, a 9,000 sqft gymnasium, and a rock climbing wall (added in 2011); and a new Middle School building.
+From 2003 to 2005, the school engaged in a campaign to expand and update the SSFS campus with the construction of three major buildings: the Performing Arts Center, which includes a theater with stadium seating for 385, studio spaces and practice rooms; an Athletic Complex, which includes a fitness center, training room, a 9,000 sqft gymnasium, and a rock climbing wall (added in 2011); and a new Middle School building.
 As part of the construction project, the road and parking lots created around the periphery of the campus enabled the interior of the campus to be a pedestrian-only space with a grass quad at its center, and the dining hall was expanded, along with renovations to several existing buildings.

 On Nov.
-12, 2018, the SSFS community gathered for the groundbreaking of a new Upper School building.
-Construction on the building continued from 2018-2020, even while students were in "virtual learning" mode during spring and fall of 2020 due to the Covid-19 pandemic.
-In January 2021, SSFS moved to a hybrid instruction mode, and Upper School "on-campus" students began their second semester in the newly-completed Upper School building, named Pen Y Bryn after the family home of former Head of School Tom Gibian.
+12, 2019, the SSFS community gathered for the groundbreaking of a new Upper School building.
+Construction on the building continued from 2019 to 2020, even while students were in "virtual learning" mode during spring and fall of 2020 due to the COVID-19 pandemic.
+In January 2021, SSFS moved to a hybrid instruction mode, and Upper School "on-campus" students began their second semester in the newly completed Upper School building, named Pen Y Bryn after the family home of former Head of School Tom Gibian.
 Pen Y Bryn is "net-zero ready" and was the first in the Montgomery County region to be constructed following the new International Green Construction Code (IgCC).

 Academics

-Sandy Spring Friend School is accredited by the Association of Independent Maryland Schools and approved by the Maryland Department of Education.
+Sandy Spring Friends School is accredited by the Association of Independent Maryland Schools and approved by the Maryland Department of Education.
 It is a member of the Friends Council on Education and the National Association of Independent Schools.
 SSFS is a college preparatory school, its academic programs are inquiry-based and student-centered, focusing on experiential learning.
 Students are taught a process called "QRA" (question, reflection, action), with the purpose of "encourag[ing] students to question concepts and ideas, reflect on inquiry and experience, and put learning into action".

 The Lower School (Pre-K–Grade 5; ages 3–11) curriculum includes Language Arts (Reading and Writing), Mathematics, Science, Social Studies, Spanish, Art, Music, Physical/Outdoor Education, as well as social-emotional learning and conflict resolution skills.